Home Coffee Journal logo Home Coffee Journal

 Third, ceramic mattered more than I expected.
 I re-ran the Origami in AS resin: drawdown shortened by another 9 seconds, and the cup lost the honeyed mid-palate the ceramic preserved.
 If you brew single 15 g doses, preheat the resin version aggressively or accept a thinner body.

-Where the dripper geometry actually wins
+Where the geometry actually pays off

 diagram